csc-training/hip-programming/docs/06-optimisation.md

     - `if(tid%2==0)` would result in 2 branches
     -  better use `if(tid<N/2)`
 - Sometimes recomputing can be faster than reading from the memory
-- Depeding on the problem, consider using lower precision instead of `double` (math functions are availebale for `single` and `half` precision )
+- Depeding on the problem, consider using lower precision instead of `double` (math functions are available for `single` and `half` precision )

 # Optimizing matrix operations. `B(i,j)=A(j,i)`
 ![](img/transpose_img.png){.center width=60%}